taw00/writing-resources/README.md

 - [Calibre](https://calibre-ebook.com/) — for ebook development.
 I have heard mixed reviews about this.
 - [LyX](https://www.lyx.org/) — See also <https://en.wikipedia.org/wiki/LyX>.
 Lyx is a graphical front end to [LaTeX](https://en.wikipedia.org/wiki/LaTeX), which is a kinder and gentler front end to [TeX](https://en.wikipedia.org/wiki/TeX),  a powerful typesetting engine.
 - [WPS Office](https://www.wps.com/) — a competitor to LibreOffice.
 - Image manipulation: [GIMP](https://www.gimp.org/) and [Inkscape](https://inkscape.org/).
 I use both pretty extensively.
 Until I put together some advice on using them .&nbsp;.&nbsp;.
-GIMP is for photo manipulation and Inkscape for vector graphic (svg) development (print-ready images for publication).
+GIMP is for photo manipulation (think Adobe Photoshop) and Inkscape for vector graphic (svg) development (print-ready images for publication; think Adobe Illustrator).
-- [oStorybook](https://ostorybook.tuxfamily.org/) — Scrivener-like.
+- ~~[oStorybook](https://ostorybook.tuxfamily.org/) — Scrivener-like.
 The website makes it look abandoned, but I _think_ it still is under development.
+Just don't use this.
+It barely works.~~

 Online services:
 - The [Reedsy Book Editor](https://reedsy.com/write-a-book) — for book preparation, in particular ebooks.